Simplified Probate Options in Texas

 Families often benefit from:

-• identifying which assets require probate
+• Identifying which assets require probate

-• determining whether a will exists
+• Determining whether a will exists

-• reviewing debts and obligations
+• Reviewing debts and obligations

-• and confirming whether heirs are cooperative.
+• Confirming whether heirs are cooperative.

 Legal guidance helps ensure the right process is chosen.

+Simplified Probate Still Requires Accuracy.
 Even simplified options must be done correctly — because errors can create long-term title and ownership problems.

 Need guidance with a Texas probate case?